sthiede/Comparative_Genomics/day1_morning/README.md

 fastq_screen --subset 1000 --force --outdir ./ --aligner bowtie2 fastq_screen.fastq.gz

 #Note: We will screen only a subset of fastq reads against reference databases.
 To screen all the reads, change this argument to --subset 0 but will take long time to finish. (searching sequences against human or mouse genome is a time consuming step)
+# Also Dont worry about "Broken pipe" warning.

 ```

 The above run will generate two types of output file: a screen report in text format "fastq_screen_screen.txt" and a graphical output "fastq_screen_screen.png" showing percentage of reads mapped to each reference genomes.

 >iii.
-Download the fastq_screen graphical report to your home computer for inspection
+Download the fastq_screen graphical report to your home computer for inspection.
+Use scp if you find sftp annoying :)

 ```
+# Open a new terminal

 sftp username@flux-login.arc-ts.umich.edu
 cd /scratch/micro612w17_fluxod/username/day1_morn/
 get fastq_screen_screen.png

-# or use scp.
+# or Use scp if you find sftp annoying :)

 scp username@flux-xfer.arc-ts.umich.edu:/scratch/micro612w17_fluxod/username/day1_morn/fastq_screen_screen.png /path-to-local-directory/

 # You can use ~/Desktop/ as your local directory path

 ```